Stochastic Optimal Control of HVAC system for Energy-efficient Buildings: Gradient-based Learning

 \end{remark}

-\begin{remark} {{The convergence of the method does not depend on the initial stochastic policy $\bm{\sigma}^0$.
-This can be identified from the proof.
-However, a better initial policy can speed up the convergence and reduce computation cost in implementation. }} \end{remark}
+\begin{remark} The method's convergence does not depend on the selection of initial policy $\bm{\sigma}^0$, which can be identified from the proof of \textbf{Theorem} \ref{theorem1}.
+However, a better initial policy is expected to yield faster convergence and less iterations. \end{remark}

-The overall procedures to perform GBPI to learn the optimal \emph{stochastic} policy for problem \eqref{Optimization Problem} are organized in \textbf{Algorithm} \ref{GBPI}.
-We select the stopping criterion as $\lVert \nabla_{\bm{\sigma}^k} J(\bm{\sigma}^k; S_0)\rVert_2\leq \epsilon$ ($\epsilon$ is a positive threshold). {{Particularly, for theoretical analysis, we penalize constraint violations in the objective via indicator functions; whereas for practical implementation (\text{Algorithm} \ref{GBPI}), the feasibility issue is pursued by alternatively checking the feasibility (only the PMV metric) and updating the policy $\bm{\sigma}$: \emph{set $\sigma_t(\bm{s}_t, \bm{a}_t)=0$ for any visited state-action pairs $(\bm{s}_t, \bm{a}_t)$ that violate the PMV comfortable range while performing the MPC simulation (Step 3)}.
-The underlying idea is to assign \emph{low} or \emph{zero} probability for the actions that result in discomfort. }}

-One may note one advantage of the proposed method is that it can be implemented \emph{off-line} based on the historical data, thus greatly reducing the high \emph{on-line} computations in implementation.
-More specifically, as the control policies have been learned \emph{off-line}, the main computation for the\emph{ on-line} implementation is to look up the policy table and figure out the right action based on the measured system state (i.e., indoor/outdoor temperature, humidity and occupancy).

-From \textbf{Algorithm} \ref{GBPI}, we note that one advantage of the proposed method is that it can be implemented \emph{off-line} thus reducing the high \emph{on-line} computation cost.
-More specifically, if the control policy is learned \emph{off-line}, the \emph{on-line} implementation only requires identifying the right action based on the system state.